nidhiab/file-processor/README.md

 This application can be run to process a default file called records.cvs that is inside the jar.
 This application can also be run to process a file that you have on your system by giving it's absolute path.

+The repository has a folder called apidocs, that has generated javadocs.

 When you run the file using the following command

 java -jar file-processor.jar

-it will read the file inside the jar and give result on the basis of that file.
+it will read the file inside the jar and produce output for that file.

 If you run the file with an absolute path, it will process that file.